-Once you have submitted your application documents to the Intake team at REACHccfl@vch.ca they will be reviewed.
-If they are complete a Licensing Officer will be assigned to your application and will contact you to discuss next steps.
+Once you have submitted your application documents to Licensing they will be reviewed.
+If they are complete a Licensing Officer will contact you to discuss next steps.
 Please note that submitting an incomplete application will result in processing delays.

 How long does it take to become licensed?